 It’s difficult for most of us to imagine life without our cell/smart phone.
-Our desire to have constant access to news, photos, music, friends, and relatives, as well as games and other entertainment, has resulted in the cell phone becoming an ever-present attachment.
+Our desire to have constant access to news, photos, music, friends, and relatives, as well as games and other forms of entertainment, has resulted in the cell phone becoming an ever-present attachment.
 Though there is a tendency to deny or laugh it off, the reality is that many of us are addicted to our phones.

 Webster defines an addiction as a “strong inclination to do, use, or indulge in something repeatedly; a chronic compulsive, physiological, or psychological habit-forming behavior, or activity.”
 According to research from Dscout, a market research platform, people tap/click/swipe their phone an average of 2,617 times per day with some users doubling that number.
 In terms of hours spent, two to four hours daily is not unusual.
 Cell phones can absolutely be addictive and many individuals, young and old, currently qualify as addicts.